| Hi

 into a no compromise day tourer.
 I have therefore incorporated the

 following changes to the original.
+The

 attached photos show the latest standard.
+A

+combined 2nd bottle holder clamp incorporating a pump.
 A softer Bontrager saddle plus a good Topeak tool bag.

 A longer Kalloy seat post enabling me to optimise saddle height.